dinkel/docker-openldap/README.md

 `collective`, `corba`, `duaconf`, `dyngroup`, `java`, `misc`, `openldap`, `pmi` and `ppolicy`.

+At least one quite common module is neither loaded nor configured by default (I am talking about the `memberof` overlay).
+In order to activate this (and possibly other modules in the future), there is another environment variable called

+    SLAPD_ADDITIONAL_MODULES

+which can hold comma-separated enties.
+It will try to run `.ldif` files with a corresponsing name from th `module` directory.
+Currently only `memberof` is avaliable.

 After the first start of the image (and the initial configuration), these envirnonment variables are not evaluated anymore.